SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/02-IntelliJ -IDEA-Debugger.md

 [slide hideTitle]

-# Starting a process of debugging
+# Starting a Process of Debugging

 To run the debugger in **InteliJ IDEA** we have to press **Ctrl + Alt + F5**.